pramuditorh/onos-install-shell-script/README.md

 # ONOS Shell Script
-Automate Open Network Operating System (ONOS) using Shell Script.
+Automate Open Network Operating System (ONOS) installation using Shell Script.

 ## How to Use
 - Clone it.